-An inclusive planning process will promote community buy-in and help build unity around the project.
-To assist you in this process, Appendix B includes different community involvement strategies to use in the project planning process.
-Appendix D includes some sample forms and ideas for meetings.
+An inclusive planning process will provide the opportunity to seek community direction and to promote community buy-in and help build unity around the project.
+To assist you in this process, Toolkit includes different community involvement strategies to use in the project planning process.
+Toolkit includes some sample forms and ideas for meetings.